dewitt4/LLMGuardian/README.md

 3. Install dependencies from the appropriate requirements file
 4. Run the test suite to ensure everything is working
 5. Follow the contribution guidelines for making changes

-For detailed setup instructions, see the Installation and Development sections below.